 A faulty disc definitely means the system cannot recognize it.
 Ensure proper care is taken of discs to prevent them from damaging.
 Here are a few tips.

 - Clean your disc with a microfiber cloth to ensure there for no fingerprint smudges or scratches.

 - If your disc is BattleField 4, or other games are known to cause this problem, try another one.

 - Discontinue using the disc that has obvious signs of physical damage.

 This is a classic fix for any device with problems.
 Restarting the PS4 system is likely to solve the disc read/eject problem.

 - Press the power button until you hear two beeps indicating it is completely off.

 - Take off the power cable for a few seconds and plug it back in.

 - Turn on the power button and try using a disc on the system.

-If you are still facing issues after applying any of these three methods, visit the Sony Service Center or contact your retailer for help.
+If you are still facing issues after applying any of these three methods, you can try to reset your device, visit the Sony Service Center or contact your retailer for help.